D-Molloy/ts-devguide/README.md

 ### Generics

-- customizes the definition of a class
+- passing type definitions to a class on the fly

 ```javascript
 class HoldAnything<TypeOfData> {